Gendo Ikari: Ignorance is our ally. Do you disapprove?

 Compare and contrast with Continuation Eva fics such like HERZ, Neon Genesis Evangelion R, Scar Tissue, Walking in the Shadow of Dreams or A Crown of Stars, and with For Want of a Nail stories such like Advice and Trust, Nobody Dies and The One I Love Is.

-- Accidental Pervert: When Asuka shoves Shinji playfully — wearing nothing but a towel — he stumbles, accidentally grabs part of her towel, and rips it off, exposing her.
+- Accidental Pervert: When Asuka shoves Shinji playfully — wearing nothing but a Modesty Towel — he stumbles, accidentally grabs part of her towel, and rips it off, exposing her.

 - Ace Pilot: In spite of being constantly defeated, Asuka was technically the best pilot.
 And the new Angels give her another chance to prove it.